dan046/100-days-of-code/log.md

 **_Lesson 5: JavaScript Variables and Other JS Features Review_**

-### Day 3: July 25, 2023
+### Day 5: July 25, 2023

 **Today's Progress**: JavaScript Variables and Other Features Review + Practical Exercises and Making a Simple Calculator

+**Today's Progress**: Bonus Progress - Booleans and If-statements

+**Thoughts**
-**Thoughts** Reviewed the basics of JavaScript Variables.
+Reviewed the basics of JavaScript Variables.
 3 types of variables, const, let, and var.
 Learned how to re-assign the variable, replicated AMAZON's cart quality feature by making a simplified version out of it.
 Shortcuts for re-assigning a variable.
 Naming conventions and best practices.
 Along with practical and challenge exercises.
 Created a simple calculator to test the learned and reviewed skills.

+Decided to include some part of the Booleans and if-statements in today's 100 days of code challenge.
+Practical exercises not included.
+This is still part 1.

 **Link to work:** https://github.com/dan046/simple-calculator-100days-of-code // Note: Doesn't have an interface.
 Still reviewing variables and prior the lesson, everything is still inline.
 Will soon update.